Published at

 </blockquote>

-You might find out then that the browser's default user agent stylesheets don't include any styling for the blockquote element.
+Then, you'll discover that the browser's default user agent stylesheets don't include styling for the blockquote element.

 content: '"';